ibm-cloud-docs/citrix-netscaler-vpx/hsm-ssl-cipher.md

 * [SSL and TLS Deployment Best Practices ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/ssllabs/research/wiki/SSL-and-TLS-Deployment-Best-Practices#23-use-secure-cipher-suites){:new_window}
 * [How Do I Setup ECC on NetScaler? ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://support.citrix.com/article/CTX205289){:new_window}

-**NOTE:** This topic focuses on specific and required configurations for SSL ciphers.
+This topic focuses on specific and required configurations for SSL ciphers.
 The information in the previous links may provide additional settings that can be applied to optimize SSL operation.
+{: note}

 To create a new Cipher Suite that prioritizes AEAD, ECDHE, and ECDSA ciphers, perform the following procedure: